BP 8106 System Configuration

 8. PCC shall follow industry best practices to prevent unauthorized modification of critical systems, configurations or content of system files and to ensure time synchronization across all enterprise systems.

-9. Members of the Office of Information Security Office shall stay apprised of security issues and vulnerabilities applicable to PCC computing systems and communicate to appropriate parties.
+9. Members of the Information Security Program shall stay apprised of security issues and vulnerabilities applicable to PCC computing systems and communicate to appropriate parties.

 10. PCC’s security and system configuration standards shall be updated to reflect measures required for protection from any newly discovered vulnerability.